 - 1. Check for obstruction caught in basket (tumbler)/wrapper area. - 2.
 Basket (tumbler) is out of proper alignment ... - a.
-Check both vertical and lateral alignment. - b.
-Check for gap between the front panel and basket (tumbler)...bearing set screws may have come loose, and basket (tumbler) walked forward or backwards. - 3.
+Check both the vertical alignment and lateral alignment. - b.
+Check for gap between the front panel and basket (tumbler)...bearing set screws may have come loose, and basket (tumbler) walked forward or backward. - 3.
 Loose basket (tumbler) tie rod. - 4.
-Failed basket (tumbler) support).
+Failed basket (tumbler) support.